 115.78 (d): The PAQ indicated the facility offers therapy, counseling or other interventions designed to address and correct the underlying reasons or motivations for abuse.
 It further stated that it does not considers whether to require the offending inmate to participate in such interventions as a condition of access to programming or other benefits.
-OPS.200.0005, page 12 states that if therapy, counseling, or other interventions designed to address and correct underlying reasons or motivations for sexual conduct is available, an inmate may be required to participate in available therapy, counseling or other intervention services as a condition of participation in other forms of programming or inmate benefits that are otherwise subject to sanctioning under the inmate disciplinary process.
+OPS.200.0005, page 12 states that if therapy, counseling, or other interventions designed to address and correct underlying reasons or motivations for sexual conduct is available, an inmate may be required to participate in available therapy, counseling or other interventions of programming or inmate benefits that are otherwise subject to sanctioning under the inmate disciplinary process.
 Interviews with medical and mental health staff indicated that they offer therapy, counseling and other interventions designed to correct and address underlying reasons or motivations for sexual abuse and they offer these services to inmate perpetrators.
-The staff stated that it is against policy to force inmates to participate in services and that everything would have to be voluntary.
+The staff stated that they do not require inmates to participate to gain other benefits and that all services are voluntary.

 115.78 (e): The PAQ indicated that the agency disciplines inmates for sexual conduct with staff only upon finding that the staff member did not consent to such contact.
 OPS.050.0001, page 13 states that an inmate involved in sexual misconduct with a Department staff member may not be found guilty of a charge of committing a sexual act under the inmate disciplinary process if the involved staff member consented to the sexual act or sexual conduct in which the inmate participated.
 OPS.200.0005, page 12 states an inmate may be disciplined for sexual conduct with staff only if it is determined that the staff did not consent to the sexual conduct.